shahar9991/part1-progect1/README.md

 link to the repository: https://github.com/shahar9991/part1-progect1.git

 ## How To Compile And Run The Code:
++ **Prepare the files:** make sure you clone the repository locally with all the cpp and header files.
++ **Compile the code:** open the terminal and make sure the path is to the project's src directory. run the command: "g++ -o BloomFilterApp main.cpp AddURL.cpp ArgsHandler1.cpp BloomFilter2.cpp FalsePositive.cpp HashGenerator2. cpp ICommand.cpp IsBlackListed.cpp URLsHandler1.cpp Flow.cpp"
++ **Run the code:** after compiling successfully, to run the code, in the terminal run the command: "./BloomFilterApp"

 ## Our Work Process:
 First, we read toghether the assignment and identified the tasks that need to be done.
 We used Jira to manage the tasks.